brunojppb/react-phoenix-ts/README.md

 ## Read More

-To understand how the entire setup works, [read this detailed blogpost](https://bpaulino.com/entries/modern-webapps-with-elixir-phoenix-typescript-react) I wrote explaining it in detail.
+To understand how the entire setup works, [read this detailed blogpost](https://bpaulino.com/entries/modern-webapps-with-elixir-phoenix-typescript-react) where I explain it in detail.

 [![Blogpost cover](https://bpaulino.com/assets/images/posts/elixir-phoenix-typescript-react.jpg)](https://bpaulino.com/entries/modern-webapps-with-elixir-phoenix-typescript-react)